A Comprehensive Guide to Payroll Deduction Remittances in Canada

 • If the payroll deduction is processed on the 16th day of the month to the end of that same month, the remuneration is due by the 10th day of the following month.

-• Threshold 2 Accelerated Remitters: Remittances for processed payroll are required up to four times a month.
-They are due by the third business day (excluding Saturdays, Sundays, and public holidays) after the end of the following periods—from the 1st to the 7th day of the month, the 8th to the 14th day of the month, the 15th to the 21st day of the month, and the 22nd to the last day of the month.
+• If you are a Threshold 2 Accelerated Remitter, you need to send payroll remittances up to four times per month.
+Payments are due by the third business day after each of these periods: the 1st to 7th, 8th to 14th, 15th to 21st, and 22nd to the last day of the month.
+Saturdays, Sundays, and statutory public holidays are not considered business days.

 • Regarding the above-excluded dates, the CRA considers payments expected to be on time if received on the next business day.

-• It is a small business with an AMWA of less than $3,000 in the previous two years and maintained with complete compliance history with the CRA and tax deductions.
+• It is a small business with an AMWA of less than $3,000 over the previous two years and maintains a complete compliance history with the CRA and tax deductions.

 • The due dates for remittances are based on the exact date on which your employees were paid the federal tax and collected pensionable earnings.

-The payroll remittance process includes completing the following Statement of Account for Current Source Deduction remittance voucher forms.
-The following forms include:
+The payroll remittance process involves completing a ‘statement of account’ for current source deductions, tied to remittance voucher forms.
+The forms are:

 • Form PD7A for regular, monthly, and quarterly remitters